radulle/ngx-deploy-npm/README.md

 - Example:
   - `nx deploy --otp TOKEN`

-If you have two-factor authentication enabled in auth-and-writes mode then you can provide a code from your authenticator with this.
+If you have two-factor authentication enabled in auth-and-writes mode, you can provide a code from your authenticator.

 #### --dry-run